 Financing Your Education

 The Institute for the Study of Human Rights strives to maximize financial support to our students.
-ISHR provides tuition fellowships, along with funding for research, conference participation, and unpaid internships in human rights.
+ISHR provides tuition fellowships, along with funding for research, conference participation, and unpaid internships in the human rights field.
 Some of these awards are also matched by the Graduate School of Arts and Sciences.
-Students can access additional information, including deadlines and relevant application forms for the following ISHR funding opportunities, on the HRSMA Courseworks page.
+Students can access additional information, including deadlines and relevant application forms for the following ISHR funding opportunities, on the HRSMA Canvas page.
 Calls for applications are also sent out to current students via email.

 Current and prospective students are also encouraged to explore external funding opportunities well in advance of the academic year, as scholarship and fellowship deadlines can sometimes be 6-12 months earlier than the start of an academic term.